watermarkchurch/tessa-client/README.md

 will transition to being simply a convenience wrapper around ActiveStorage, so that we don't have to re-write as much of our code in our frontend apps.

+v6.x of this gem is compatible with ActiveStorage v6 and above.
+Since v6, ActiveStorage now does everything that this gem used to do, with the exception of Dropzone integration.
+Therefore, tessa-client v6 only contains the following two modules:
+1. A set of Javascript utilities to integrate Dropzone.js with ActiveStorage direct uploads
+2. A SimpleForm helper to write out the hidden input fields for an ActiveStorage `has_one_attached`.

 ## Installation

 Add this line to your application's Gemfile: